sonos/torch-to-nnef/docs/why_nnef.md

     First off let's be clear ONNX is good enough for a wide variety of Neural Network usecase.
     It's the defacto standard in the industry we are **not** denying it.
-    Also the tooling around it is mature and more optimized than for NNEF.
+    Also the tooling around it is mature and more optimized than for NNEF (for general purpose).

 That said.